 Ms. Silvey is the editor of Children’s Books and Their Creators, an overview of 20th Century children’s books.
 As she says in this volume, “Life is a banquet and most of us starve,” when it comes to knowledge about books for young readers.
 Sharing her passion and enthusiasm, she gives guidance and background for those trying to find the best books to give to the young.
 Little Brown published her selection of short stories for young adults, Help Wanted.
-Houghton Mifflin published The Essential Guide to Children’s Books and Their Creators in 2002, 100 Best Books for Children in 2004, and 500 Great Books for Teens in 2006, and The Children's-Book-a-Day Almanic in 2012.
-In 2008 Clarion books published her first book written for children, I'll Pass for Your Comrade: Women Soldiers in the Civil War.
-Henry Knox: Bookseller, Soldier, Patriot and The Plant Hunters was published in 2012.
+Houghton Mifflin published The Essential Guide to Children’s Books and Their Creators in 2002, 100 Best Books for Children in 2004, 500 Great Books for Teens in 2006, and The Children's-Book-a-Day Almanic in 2012.
+In 2008 Clarion Books published her first book written for children, I'll Pass for Your Comrade: Women Soldiers in the Civil War.
+Henry Knox: Bookseller, Soldier, Patriot followed in 2010 and The Plant Hunters was published in 2012.
 Most recently, Anita has published Undaunted: The Wild Life of Biruté Mary Galdika and Her Fearless Quest to Save Orangutans,Untamed: The Wild Life of Jane Goodall and Let Your Voice Be Heard: the Life and Times of Pete Seeger.

 Ms. Silvey served on the board of the United States section of the International Board on the Books for Young People.
 She chaired the 1989 Laura Ingalls Wilder Award Committee and the New England Round Table of Children’s Librarians.
 Ms. Silvey co-founded a literary publication, The Boston Review.
 She served as President of the Children’s Book Council.